mbaneshi/gas_ton/computation_part.md

    - **External Message Processing**: External messages, which are often used for communication between smart contracts, may not provide gas or value.
 The `ACCEPT` instruction allows the smart contract to allocate the necessary gas to process these messages effectively.

-   In summary, the `ACCEPT` instruction is a critical component in the gas management strategy of smart contracts.
-It enables the smart contract to allocate additional gas for processing external messages, ensuring the successful execution of transactions that involve such messages.
-This instruction plays a vital role in maintaining the integrity and functionality of smart contracts on the TON blockchain.

-   - Certainly!
-Let's categorize and explain each type of message provided:

-   ### Message Categories and Descriptions:

-   1. **Code Snippet:**
-      - **Description:** These messages contain snippets of code written in the TON programming language.
-The code appears to be related to smart contracts and cryptographic operations on the TON blockchain.
-      - **Purpose:** To illustrate specific instructions and operations in the TON programming language.

-   2. **Keyword List:**
-      - **Description:** These messages list numerous keywords related to dictionary operations, smart contracts, gas management, random number generation, configuration parameters, global variables, and hashing.
-      - **Purpose:** To highlight the diverse set of terms and concepts present in the provided TON code snippet.

-   3. **Question about Dictionary Operations:**
-      - **Description:** The user seeks an overview of dictionary-related operations mentioned in the provided code snippet.
-The operations include various combinations of DICT and PFXDICT instructions.
-      - **Purpose:** To understand the functionality and variations of dictionary operations in the TON programming language.

-   4. **Explanation of ACCEPT Instruction:**
-      - **Description:** The user requests an explanation of the `ACCEPT` instruction in the context of smart contracts.
-The explanation covers the purpose, gas limit adjustment, gas credit reset, exception handling, and external message processing.
-      - **Purpose:** To clarify the role and significance of the `ACCEPT` instruction in gas management within smart contracts on the TON blockchain.

-   ### Summary:

-   The provided messages predominantly revolve around understanding and explaining aspects of the TON programming language, particularly related to smart contracts, gas management, and cryptographic operations.
-The user is seeking detailed insights into specific instructions and their functionalities, showcasing a focus on comprehending the intricacies of TON blockchain development.

-   If you have more specific questions or if there's a particular aspect you'd like to delve deeper into, feel free to ask!

 </details>

 </details>